tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 2.2 Use case development

-A Task Group, the Biodiversity Data Quality Task Group 3: Data Quality Use Cases (Rees & Nicholls 2020), was established early to look at what use cases were in use.
-From the use cases in use, they identified several fundamental use cases, including "bdq:Spatial-Temporal Patterns", "bdq:Record-Management", and "bdq:Taxon-Management".
+A Task Group, the Biodiversity Data Quality Task Group 3: Data Quality Use Cases (Rees & Nicholls 2020), was established early to review what use cases were common.
+Task Group 4 identified several fundamental use cases, including "bdq:Spatial-Temporal Patterns", "bdq:Record-Management", and "bdq:Taxon-Management".
 We later added "bdq:Alien-Species" and "bdq:Biotic-Relationships".

 These are only a sample of the many possible use cases used in the biological sciences, but they provide an initial set to which all the tests have been linked.
-The relationship between Use Cases and Tests is a many to many relationship - with most tests being relatable to many use cases and vice versa.
+Note that the relationship between Use Cases and Tests is a many to many relationship - with most tests being relatable to many use cases and vice versa.

+Note that the evaluation of a test can only take place within the context of a specific use case, even if that use is broad.
+For example, the test VALIDATION_COUNTRY_FOUND could test the value of dwc:country against a source authority for the use case bdq:Record-Management.

 ### 2.3 Data Quality Control and Data Quality Assurance

-The framework (bdqffdq:) draws a distinction between Quality Control and Quality Assurance.
+The framework (bdqffdq: namespace) draws a distinction between Quality Control and Quality Assurance.
 Quality Control processes seek to assess the quality of data for some purpose, then identify changes to the data or to processes around the data for improving the quality of the data.
 Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose, that is to assure that data used for some purpose are fit for that purpose.

 The specification of the tests within the Framework allows the same set of tests to apply to both Data Quality Control (correcting errors) and Data Quality Assurance (filtering out problematic records to limit data to that with quality for meeting a particular need).
 The design of the Validations and Measures are intended to be agnostic as to whether their use is for Data Quality Control (finding problematic data), or Data Quality Assurance (filtering out NOT_COMPLIANT records).